 Endless Sunshine and Outdoor Opportunities Make Aspen an Adventurer’s Dream

 ASPEN, Colo.
 (Jan.
-2019) — Aspen begins and ends with its love of the outdoors.
+2022) — Aspen begins and ends with its love of the outdoors.
 Spring, summer, and autumn are filled with bluebird skies and warm days perfect for hiking and rock climbing, paragliding adventures, and water activities.
-Aspen’s trails, rivers, and sky are our legacy and experiencing Aspen in its simplest form is as easy as opening the front door.
+Aspen’s trails, rivers, and sky are our legacy, and experiencing Aspen in its simplest form is as easy as opening the front door.

 Hiking – Whether searching for a leisurely stroll along a meandering creek or a technical ascent of a “14er” (a peak higher than 14,000 feet), Aspen has hiking trails for all abilities and fitness levels.

-• The most photographed peaks in North America, the Maroon Bells are known for their rugged splendor and challenging hiking trails, but many visitors opt to spend the day enjoying a picnic beside picturesque Maroon Lake followed by a moderate hike to Crater Lake.
+The most photographed peaks in North America, the Maroon Bells are known for their rugged splendor and challenging hiking trails, but many visitors opt to spend the day enjoying a picnic beside picturesque Maroon Lake followed by a moderate hike to Crater Lake.
 Buses depart from Highlands Village throughout the summer and drop visitors at the base of the Maroon Bells, accessing views of the North and South Maroon Bells and Pyramid Peak.
+Reservations are required to access the Maroon Bells Scenic Area and related amenities by vehicle or by RFTA shuttle.
+Reservations can be made here.
 Bus information and schedules are available at www.RFTA.com.

 • Aspen’s 14ers represent some of the best mountaineering in Colorado.
 Ranging from highly technical, knife-edge summits to tame, switch-back ascents, seven of the state’s 14ers are located in the Elk Mountain Range bordering Aspen, and local outfitter Aspen Expeditions leads guided trips.